t-karasova/grs-retail/tutorials/retail_api_v2_add_fulfillment_places_java.md

     The code samples for each of the Retail services are stored in different directories.

-1. Go to the code samples directory - our starting point to run more commands.
-    ```bash
-    cd java-retail/samples/snippets
-    ```

 ## Add fulfillment places

 1. Before you start, build the Maven project and go to the code samples directory - our starting point to runcode samples: